-Thankfully — or unfortunately for the Coyotes, depending on how you want to look at it — there isn’t going to be another chance to snap the streak this season.
+Thankfully — or unfortunately for the Coyotes, depending on how you look at it — there isn’t going to be another chance to snap the streak this season.
 Arizona and Dallas square off two more times this season, but the Coyotes host both games.

 3. No glitz or glamor for Oilers in Los Angeles